Helene-Normant/Helene-Normant/README.md

  --------------------------

-💡 Always in constant learning.
+💡 Always in constant learning

 After a career change, I decided to dive headfirst into the field of computer science, particularly in development.
 With a strong interest in visuals and graphics, I gravitated more towards Front-End development.